plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 Prior to Plone 5, JavaScript files were added to the registry by using a `Generic Setup Profile <http://docs.plone.org/develop/addons/components/genericsetup.html>`_ and including a jsregistry.xml file to it.
 This would add your JavaScript to the registry, with some options and potentially set ordering.

 In Plone 5.0, Plone will still recognize these jsregistry.xml files.
 Plone tries to provide a shim for them.
-It does this is by adding all jsregistry.xml JavaScripts into the "plone-legacy" Resource Registry bundle.
+It does this by adding all jsregistry.xml JavaScripts into the "plone-legacy" Resource Registry bundle.
 This bundle simply includes a global jQuery object and includes the resources in sequential order after it.

 However, you should consider at least migrating your resources as described in https://github.com/collective/example.p4p5 to gain control over your dependencies or if you want to keep backward compatibility to older Plone versions in your Add-ons.